Last updated: December 2019

 All our students play compulsory sport on Saturdays and train once a week.
 Our rationale for limiting training to just one weekday is that we don’t want students to have to choose between all of the cocurricular activities we offer.
 Sport is just one option.
 Middle school is about having flexibility at a formative time.
 There are so many different things our students can take in and learn here, and I enjoy helping them on that journey.

-Alongside my role at the School I’m also the midfield coach with the Western Bulldogs AFL women’s team.
+Alongside my role at the School I’m also the Head of AFLW Recruiting and Player Development at St Kilda Football Club.
 I’ve been involved in coaching for around 18 years from junior to elite level and I enjoy the way teaching and coaching complement and inform each other.

 The Head of Wadhurst and other Executive staff support what I do in my career beyond Melbourne Grammar.
 They see the value of teachers pursuing what they’re passionate about and how that helps the students.
 I think my experiences as a coach are part of what has helped me to get where I am at the School.